Free Birth Control, STI Testing, and Exams

 If I’m under 21, can I still apply on my own?

 Yes.
-Anyone younger than 21 years of age can apply for this program on their own.
+Anyone under 21 years old can apply for this program on their own.
 Your eligibility will be based on your own income, not your parents’ income.
 Even if you are living at home with family, their income is not included.
 For more information, please see Teen Health Care & Confidentiality.

-What if I have health insurance through my parents, but I don’t want to use it.
-Can I still apply for FPBP?
+If I have health insurance through my parents but I don’t want to use it, can I still apply for FPBP?

-Maybe.
-If you have commercial health insurance (i.e., Aetna, Blue Cross, etc.) through your parents or if you have Child Health Plus, but do not want to use it for confidentiality reasons, you can still apply for FPBP.
+Yes.
+If you have health insurance (i.e., Aetna, Blue Cross, etc.) through your parents or if you have Child Health Plus, but do not want to use it for confidentiality reasons, you can still apply for FPBP.
 Call (800) 230-PLAN or email us at [email protected].

 What are my options if I don’t qualify for the program?

 If you don’t qualify for FPBP or decide not to apply, you may still be able to use our free or low-cost services.

 If you qualify, you will be covered for family planning and gynecological benefits for a full year.
 You can re-apply after a year.